 The plan covers hearing aids required for the correction of a hearing impairment (a reduction in the ability to perceive sound which may range from slight to complete deafness).
 Hearing aids are electronic amplifying devices designed to bring sound more effectively into the ear.
 Covered services are available for a hearing aid that is purchased as a result of a referral by a physician and include the hearing aid and charges for associated fitting and testing.
-One purchase every 24 months is covered.
 Plan limitations and exclusions apply.
 Please see Schedule of Benefits.

-Air conduction hearing aids are covered subject to benefit limitations when medical necessity criteria is met.
-Bone anchored hearing aids are covered only if either of the following are true:
+Air-conduction hearing aids are covered subject to benefit limitations when medical necessity criteria are met.
+Bone-anchored hearing aids are covered when medical necessity and audiologic criteria are met and when the clinical condition prevents restoration of hearing using a conventional air-conductive hearing aid: